Deals of the day is a collection of so-called day deals. Day deals are often very good discounts and deals, but they are only valid for one day.

-We not only design these, but also interface design, where we were asked to tailor the user experience as much as possible to the purpose of the website.
+We also did the interface design, where we were asked to match the user experience as closely as possible to the purpose of the website.

-It had to be particularly clear that how long the deal one was looking at was valid, which of course is usually 1 day.
+It had to be particularly clear how long the deal the user was viewing was still valid.
+Which of course is usually 1 day but the start time of that 24 hours could vary from shop to shop.
 In our layout, we made this clear in several ways.

-A timer at the bottom of each page that counts down to the next Deal Explosion.
-The Deals Explosion is our name for the moment when many deals expire, but also a big new load of deals comes in.
+A timer at the bottom of each page counting down to the next Deal Explosion.
+The Deal explosion is our name for the moment when many deals expire, but also when a big new load of deals comes in.

-Besides extra attention to urgency, which is of course expected from a website like Deals of the Day.
-They had an idea for a unique feature that, based on user input, would discover the best deals completely anonymously and without login details and share this knowledge with the group.
+Besides extra attention to urgency.
+They also had the idea for a unique feature that would discover the best deals based on user input, completely anonymously and without login details, and share this knowledge with everyone.

-For example, each deal has a score.
-One starts with zero and each unique visit counts as one point, so one visit does not equal good deals when people return from the deals they went to.
-A good experience gets a +10, a bad -10, and if people respond positively, they can give an extra boost of 100+ points by sharing the deal on Facebook.
+That’s why when the user returns from the deal, their experience is asked.
+A good experience gets a +10, a bad -10, and if people respond extremly positively, they can give an extra boost of 100+ points by sharing the deal on Facebook.

-If a deal is good enough and accumulates a certain number of points, it is labelled “Supercharged” and turns electric blue.
-The number of deals that reach this status is meant to be limited and deals can be recharged if others do better.
+If a deal is good enough and collects a certain number of points, it gets the label of Super Charged and turns electric blue.
+We also developed an algorithm that ensures that the number of deals that can have this status of super deal is limited.